ansorokey/db-practice-raw-sql/relational-database-essential-training/notes.md

 Setting specific ruiles on the data table prevents invalid or incorrectly formatted data from being saved into the database.
 Some constraintd include:
 - Unique Values - Prevents duplicate values from appearing in the table.
 Like a primary key, but does not have to be a primary key.

+## Required Attributes and null values
+A null value is an absent value.
+It is the value for any field that was not given a value, or is not known.
+NULL does not mean zero, an empty string, or a blank space.

+A null value is perfectly acceptable for optional data.
+If it is not needed, it does not need to be entered.
+If something is required, it cannot be null, and we can enforce this with the NOT NULL constraint.
+When making a ER diagram, we can use NULL after data types and constraints to show it as optional with a question mark (?).

+## Define a default value
+Default values can speed up data entry by automatically filling in a field when we dont specify something.
+After the data type in the schema, we can say DEFAULT=value.
+Default and NOT NULL can work together to ensure that a field is always given a value, and choose the value to be set.

+## Establish table indexes